linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # ILLUSTRATION 9.4: Capitalizing Recruitment and Training Expenses: Cyber Health Consulting

 Cyber Health Consulting (CHC) is a firm that specializes in offering management consulting services to health-care firms.
-CHC reported operating income (EBIT) of  $51.5 million and net income of$ 23 million in the most recent year.
-However, the firm's expenses include the cost of recruiting new consultants ( $5.5 million) and the cost of training ($ 8.5 million).
+CHC reported operating income (EBIT) of  \$51.5 million and net income of\$ 23 million in the most recent year.
+However, the firm's expenses include the cost of recruiting new consultants ( \$5.5 million) and the cost of training (\$ 8.5 million).
 A consultant who joins CHC stays with the firm, on average, four years.

 To capitalize the cost of recruiting and training, we obtained these costs from each of the prior four years.
 The following table reports on these human capital expenses, and amortizes each of these expenses over four years.